American Chamber of Commerce in Shanghai: President

-The Chamber's current President is Ker Gibbs.
-He assumed his position in January 2019.
+The Chamber's current President is Eric Zheng.
+He assumed his position in January 2022.

 Publications

-AmCham Shanghai publications include Insight magazine, the annual China Business Report (CBR) and Viewpoint advocacy and policy documents.
-Video content includes “On China,” a series of interviews with leading China experts from both academia and business.
-AmCham also produce a bi-weekly podcast, “China Voices,” which covers a range of topics, including the economy, small business, trade and economic trends.
+AmCham Shanghai offers a wide variety of content to help members navigate the business landscape in China, including Insight magazine, the annual China Business Report (CBR), Weekly Briefing, Viewpoint advocacy and policy documents.

 CBR – The China Business Report (CBR) is an annual publication based on the results of AmCham’s annual business sentiment survey.
 The survey questions company heads about business performance, forecast and strategy, the regulatory and operational environment, regional investment, and other areas pertinent to the business environment at the time of the survey.
 These have included trade policy, trade tensions, local competition and the impact of China’s digital transformation on business.